 There are three ways to structure your business in Canada: a sole proprietorship, a partnership, or a corporation.
 Let’s take a look at each option for the types of companies:

 A sole proprietorship is the simplest type of business to start.
 You can operate under your own name or register a unique name in the province where you plan to do business.
-If you exceed $30,000 in annual revenue, you will need to register for the goods and services tax/harmonized sales tax (GST/HST).
+If you exceed $30,000 in annual revenue, you must register for the goods and services tax/harmonized sales tax (GST/HST).

-A sole proprietorship is best for any individual who is working solo, makes under $30,000 a year, and doesn’t have plans to partner with any additional forms of business in the near future.
+A sole proprietorship is best for any individual who works solo, makes under $30,000 a year, and doesn’t have plans to partner with any other forms of business in the near future.

 - A general partnership is like a sole proprietorship.
 Instead of a single owner, it’s a business arrangement between two partners who share the profits, risks, and unlimited liability.
 Partners are legally and personally liable for company debts.

 - A limited partnership is established between a general partner and a limited (aka “silent”) partner.
 The general partner manages the business while the limited partner contributes financially.
-General partners are fully liable for the debts of the business but can be entitled to a greater share of the profits.
-Limited partners are not involved in the daily operations and are only subject to a limited liability—one that cannot exceed their investment in the company.
+General partners are fully liable for the business’ debts but can be entitled to a greater share of the profits.
+Limited partners are not involved in the daily operations and are only subject to a limited liability that can’t exceed their investment in the company.

 Partnerships are registered in provincial jurisdictions and are treated similarly to sole proprietorships.
 Each partner reports income and pays their share of taxes on their personal returns.
-The tax filings requirements and the amount of liability each partner assumes depend on the type of partnership that is created.
+The tax filing requirements and the amount of liability each partner assumes depend on the type of partnership created.

-Forming a partnership is the best option if you want to join forces with other kinds of business, but don’t want the complexity of a corporation (think: partnerships are much easier to establish, file taxes, dissolve than corporations).
+Forming a partnership is the best option if you want to join forces with other kinds of businesses but don’t want the complexity of a corporation (think: partnerships are much easier to establish, file taxes, and dissolve than corporations).